pascual-tejero/image-classification-CIFAR10/README.md

 ## Acknowledgments

-We would like to express our gratitude to the creators of the CIFAR-10 dataset and the authors of LeNet-5 for their valuable contributions to the field of image classification.
+I extend my gratitude to the creators of the CIFAR-10 dataset, whose efforts have made valuable contributions to the field of image classification.
+Additionally, I appreciate the advancements and contributions of various researchers and institutions that have influenced the development of image classification techniques.

-Feel free to explore the code, run experiments, and adapt the model to your own image classification tasks.
-If you have any questions or suggestions, please don't hesitate to reach out to us.
+Feel free to explore the code, run experiments, and adapt the model to your specific image classification tasks.

 Happy classifying!